navi-language/website/learn.md

 n: 3
 ```

-Use `step` method to crate a new range with a step.
+Use the `step` method to create a new range with a step.

 ```nv
 let items = [int] {};